 College and Beyond

-Vice President of Alumnae Relations contact information : email@example.com
+Vice President of Alumnae Relations email:

 After graduation, your daughter has the opportunity to remain involved in the organization for years to come.
 With over 165,000 members worldwide and 106 alumnae chapters in 34 states, your daughter has the opportunity to connect with women wherever she goes in the coming years.
 Alumnae membership looks different for each of our members.
 Some are involved in an alumnae chapter who meets regularly for activities and service events while others are advisors for a local chapter.
 Our members are able to continue their personal and professional development with Sigma Kappa through social and philanthropic activities with other alumnae members.
-The possibilities are endless and her Sigma Kappa involvement can and will look different over time based on her life experiences at the time.
+The possibilities are endless and her Sigma Kappa involvement can and will look different over time, based on her life experiences.

 Alumnae Initiate Information